by Chi Tau Chapter

 University of Maryland, College Park, College Park, MD

-Don’t forget to submit your Sigma Tau Delta Project Grant application by October 1, 2015.
+Don’t forget to submit your Sigma Tau Delta Project Grant application by the extended deadline of November 1, 2015.
 Keep reading to see what one chapter accomplished with their project grant last year.

 Sigma Tau Delta’s Chi Tau Chapter has tutored at local high schools since our Students For Students (SFS) keystone service project’s inception.
 Former Chi Tau President Lena Stypeck founded SFS in 2013.
 This semester, our chapter had the opportunity to build upon that legacy with the support of a Sigma Tau Delta Project Grant.

 In recent years, our chapter has strived to extend our Society’s values in writing and education beyond the confines of our campus.
 In an effort to create a Sigma Tau Delta presence in our local community, chapter members held several SFS tutoring sessions at Northwestern High School, a school just down the street from the University of Maryland (UMD).